flaschmurphy/sdc_term_1_proj_5/writeup.md

 folder was not particularly good, regardless of the validation accuracy output from the classifier fit procedure.
 Therefore I augmented the not-car data with images that I took from the project video directly.
-Using the same sliding window method discussed later in this writeup, I was able to extract about 2,500 images that do not contain cars (most of the road sections in the video have no car visible).
+Using the same sliding window method discussed later in this writeup, I was able to extract a large number of images that do not contain cars (most of the road sections in the video have no car visible).
 I also set the window positions to match the exact location where I was getting some false positives, and explicitly extract those locations as not car samples.
 This technique is called "Hard Negative Mining".
-When I mixed this data in with the provided training data, I found that I got fewer false positives, although I was not able to eliminate all.
+When I mixed this data in with the provided training data, I found that I got a lot less false positives, although I was not able to eliminate all.

 This was not enough however as the classiier still had problems detecting the